 You can configure automated release detection in the Release Timeline frame, if you are an Admin or Manager.
 Simply click the settings icon to gain access to the Project Settings fly-out panel.
 Here you can enable or disable automatic release detection and automatic annotation.

-- Name: The name of the release.
+- Release name: The name of the release.
 This is visible on charts and in the Release Timeline view.

 Versionuser property that defines the product change.
 Amplitude uses this field to show you any new events introduced in the release, via the Release Report.
 The Version field selected must be an existing value in your data.